mikulpro/databaze_klicu/known_bugs_and_missing_features.md

 - openning time or date selector and cancelling sets time and/or date to None
 - slow search update
 - relative path to db_interface
+- in GUI only names are stored, no db ids

 # Missing Features
 - no button for person adding (if not in database)